 You also get a gorgeous view stretching over Naha to the sea from the observation point.
 It is one of the highlights of my travels in Okinawa.

 Culture lovers and shoppers will want to check out Tsuboya Pottery Street where you can see (and purchase) Okinawa pottery.
 There’s also a pottery museum if you want to learn more about the history and the methods used to make it.

 I really enjoyed my time at Manko Waterbird and Wetland Centre.
 It’s a mangrove forest with an observation deck and walkways that take you through the trees.

 That way you can experience the mangroves up close.
 It’s also an excellent place to look for crabs and bird watching.

-From Naha, I took a ferry to Zamami, one of the Kerama Islands.
+From Naha City, I took a ferry to Zamami, one of the Kerama Islands.
 I LOVED this island SO much.

-There are several observations points that you can either hike or drive to.
-You’ll get stunning views over the islands.
+There are several observation points that you can either hike or drive to.
+You’ll get stunning views over the outer islands.
 It’s from up here that you see how many kilometres of beaches there are and how crystal clear the water is.

 You’ll also get a lot of ideas about how you want to spend your next few days.
 I.e. kayaking to hidden beaches on uninhabited islands only reachable by boat, SUP, or diving.

 One of my favourite spots was the one from Inazaki Observation Lookout.
 The Zamami Whale Watching Association uses it to find whales.
 They’re a non-profit eco-friendly organization that works to ensure that the whales will continue to be born here for years to come.

 I didn’t spot any humpback whales, unfortunately, but the breathtaking views far exceeded the effort of the 3.5 km walk.
 Maybe the next time I travel to Okinawa I’ll be luckier.